Quick answer

 -

-Reconnect and Charge: Place the battery back into the charger.
-Observe the LED indicators.
-A solid red light means charging; if it blinks red, wait for the battery to reach a suitable temperature.
+Reconnect and Charge: Place the battery back into the charger and watch the LEDs.
+A flashing green LED means it's charging; a steady green LED means it's full.
+If the LED flashes red, wait for the battery to reach a suitable temperature before trying again.

 -